Hearse carrying body for donation slides off I-70 in Colorado

 SUMMIT COUNTY, Colo.
 (KDVR) — A hearse carrying a body for medical donation slid off an interstate in Colorado and came to a stop teetering off an embankment.

-“OK, file this one under: ‘You’ll never believe it,'” Summit Fire and EMS said.
+“OK, file this one under: ‘You’ll never believe it,'” said Summit Fire and EMS.

 SFEMS said the hearse slid off I-70 Friday around 3 a.m. while traveling east between Silverthorne and the Eisenhower Tunnel.